Research on Orthodox Christian Communities

 This Power Point presentation discusses many interesting facts about US Orthodox Christian Churches and the American Orthodox community in general.
 It also presents selected results from the 2010 National Orthodox Census and first findings from the Faith Community Today Study.

 "Satisfaction and Morale among Parish Clergy.
 What American Catholic and Orthodox Priests Can Learn from Each Other."
-(2006) New pdf article
+(2006) PDF article

 This article describes and compares life and work experiences of the US Orthodox and Roman Catholic Clergy: their major sources of satisfaction and support, the problems that they face and their attitudes towards various aspects of church life.